We seek to promote constructive dialogue across political and ideological divides by creating and fostering forums for conversation.

 We have to be the architects of our own future.

-Over the last several years I've spent many hours driving through the rural towns near the national forest where I worked.
-Looking at the houses there and the land stretching in all directions, I think of the warm-hearted people who live there, and how those of us in the city, just over the horizon, are becoming more and more separated from them.
+Over the last several years I've spent many hours driving through the rural towns near the national forests of the Pacific Northwest.
+Seeing the homes of this area and the forests and farms stretching in all directions, I think of the warm-hearted people trying to make a living here and I think of how so many of us in the city, just over the horizon, are becoming more and more separated from this world and the people who reside there.

 At the heart of this divide are large generalizations, misunderstandings, and the fact that the most extreme voices in our respective ideologies are promoting disdain and determining our collective relationship.

-I see a similar dynamic play out among those with similar perspectives living in closer proximity, as the more vitriolic voices and extreme statements create and expand divisions.
+I see a similar dynamic play out within the cities and suburbs of this country, as the more vitriolic voices and extreme statements create and expand divisions, even within like-minded groups.

 In the time I've spent working on forest collaboratives (meeting regularly with diametrically opposed stakeholders to find common ground on contentious timber issues), I've learned about many of the misconceptions we all have about each other, about the difficult hurdles we face in finding common ground, and about the shared experiences and values we can all understand but which can be difficult to see at first glance.
 Our country is currently reeling from new levels of divisiveness and collective skepticism, and I think there is a lot we can do to mend these divisions.